Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 Additional conditions:

 - Automatic Conversation Assignment is deactivated.
-- Automatic Conversation Assignment is activated.
+- Automatic Conversation Reassignment is activated.
 - Auto Assign Conversations to a Busy Agent is activated.

 Result: All conversations remain unassigned.